 The Stream Statistics section lists each of the active camera streams in Orchid Core VMS.
 For each stream, Orchid Core VMS will show how many megabytes of video was recorded, the length of the recorded video, and how much of the recorded video contained motion.
-(The motion reported here only includes motion that the camera was instructed to detect.
-Please refer to Motion Detection for more details.)
+(The motion reported here will include both server-based and camera-based motion detection.
+Keep in mind, however, that server-based motion detection may be further defined using the advanced Motion Detection settings.)